4d/docs/website/translated_docs/pt/FormObjects/comboBox_overview.md

 ### Utilizar uma lista de seleção

 If you want to use a combo box to manage the values of an input area (listed field or variable), 4D lets you reference the field or variable directly as the form object's data source.
-This makes it easier to manage listed fields/variables.
+Isso facilita gerenciar variáveis/campos listados.
-> If you use a hierarchical list, only the first level is displayed and can be selected.
+> Se usar uma lista hierárquica, só o primeiro nível é mostrado e pode ser selecionado.

 To associate a combo box with a field or variable, you can just enter the name of the field or variable directly in the [Variable or Expression](properties_Object.md#variable-or-expression) of the form object in the Property List.